r06921039/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+- Ideally the idicator should be at the head of the putter.

+- The indicator can't be put on the head of the putter in reality, since it will interfere users playing golf.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+- None